 Offerors must use this form to enter data that will be utilized for evaluation purposes and to convert the cost to points.
-Offerors have the option to submit a proposal for one location OR both locations listed below.

 The rate per hour proposed shall include all direct and indirect costs associated with the performance of the services required herein.
 (Direct cost of the individual's time providing the direct service that includes, but is not limited to, personnel costs and fringe benefits.
 Indirect costs associated with the performance of this contract include but may not be limited to insurance, supplies, overhead, local travel, etc.)